Information for parents, carers, children and young people

 The law says that those working with families must try to help children and their families stay together whenever possible.
 However, the law also says that children must be kept safe.
 Gateshead LSCB partner agencies work closely together to protect the children of Gateshead.

 We realise that you will probably have a lot of questions if your family are involved in a child protection investigation.
-This website contains detailed information about how these investigations take place.
+Read more about how these investigations take place.
 We have also produced leaflets for parents and carers which explain how the process takes place.
-Your social worker should provide you with a copy of this leaflet, but if you want to read this online, you can download the leaflet here (pdf, 107Kb).
-We've also produced an information leaflet for children and young people.
-Again, your social worker should have shared this with you and your child, but you can read the leaflet online (pdf, 114Kb).
+Your social worker should provide you with a copy of the .
+We've also produced an information

 Gateshead Council's Children's Social Care has a legal duty to look into incidents where they are told about a concern for a child.
 A child protection investigation has to be started if someone believes you child may be being harmed or is at risk of being harmed.
 This investigation will always be carried out by at least one qualified social worker.
 Sometimes a police officer will be involved as well if the concern is that your child has been abused or a crime has occurred.